adneg/password_notes/README.md

 # password_notes
 This is a over network muntial ssl clinet to colected password.
-Of course you need to generate certificates and change the AES key in your code before build build script:
+Of course you need to generate certificates and change the AES key in your code before build.

+build script:

 	#!/bin/bash